RallyHereInteractive/openapi-spec-environment/README.md

 | ---- | --- | --- |
 | `-u` | Yes | Override the environment base URL used when generating the spec |
 |  `--environment-base-url` | Yes | Override the environment base URL used when generating the spec |

+### Breaking Changes

+The `check_breaking.bash` script will compare locally updated spec files against the latest from this repository to check for any breaking changes.

+If you need to check individual APIs for breakage, the `check_breaking_individual.bash` script will iterate each spec file and run a similar comparison.